hybridgroup/kidsruby/README.md

 * replace DBus communications with http based protocol which allows better multi-platform support and fewer installation dependancies
 * fix background color
 * A couple of funny things with the formatting of gets
+* need to display complete debug info on errors again
+* make the turtle canvas keep a correct aspect ratio when resized

 ## TODO

-### CORE
+### ROADMAP
-* need to display complete debug info on errors again
+* 0.8 - Switch to Ace from CodeMirror
+* 0.9 - Internationalization
+* 1.0 - Release!

 ### TURTLE
-* make the turtle canvas keep a correct aspect ratio when resized
 * correct pencolor so it works

 ### EDITOR
 * switch editor colors to white background for better presentation display. we already have inverse css file, just need a way to switch to it, and back